mai-clear/fieldagents/README.md

 Code from [Lenin Compres](https://tisch.nyu.edu/about/directory/itp/63761512)

-...Loading instrucctions :D
+...
+Instructions to come

-*Remember to add keys & pem to server
+*Remember to add .key & .pem to server